-- (i) conduct negotiations with third parties, other than routine negotiations if the client consents and the results of the negotiation are approved by the supervising lawyer before action is taken; - (j) take instructions from clients, unless the supervising lawyer has directed the client to the non-lawyer for that purpose and the instructions are relayed to the lawyer as soon as reasonably possible; - (k) sign correspondence containing a legal opinion; - (I) sign correspondence, unless - (i) it is of a routine administrative nature, - (ii) the non-lawyer has been specifically directed to sign the correspondence by a supervising lawyer, - (iii) the fact the person is a non-lawyer is disclosed, and - (iv) the capacity in which the person signs the correspondence is indicated; - (m) forward to a client or third party any documents, other than routine, standard form documents, except with the lawyer's knowledge and direction; - (n) perform any of the duties that only lawyers may perform or do things that lawyers themselves may not do; or - (o) issue statements of account.
+- (iii) the fact the person is a non-lawyer is disclosed, and - (iv) the capacity in which the person signs the correspondence is indicated; - (m) forward to a client or third party any documents, other than routine, standard form documents, except with the lawyer's knowledge and direction; - (n) perform any of the duties that only lawyers may perform or do things that lawyers themselves may not do; or - (o) issue statements of account.

-A lawyer is responsible for any undertaking given or accepted and any trust condition accepted by a non-lawyer acting under his or her supervision.

-A lawyer should ensure that the non-lawyer is identified as such when communicating orally or in writing with clients, lawyers or public officials or with the public generally, whether within or outside the offices of the law firm of employment.

-In real estate transactions using a system for the electronic submission or registration of documents, a lawyer who approves the electronic registration of documents by a non-lawyer is responsible for the content of any document that contains the electronic signature of the non-lawyer.

-- (3.1) The limitations imposed by subrule (3) do not apply when a non-lawyer is: - (a) a community advocate funded and designated by the Law Foundation;

-- (b) a student engaged in a legal advice program or clinical law program run by, associated with or housed by a law school in British Columbia; and - (c) with the approval of the Executive Committee, a person employed by or volunteering with a non-profit organization providing free legal services. - (3.2) A lawyer may employ as a paralegal a person who - (a) possesses adequate knowledge of substantive and procedural law relevant to the work delegated by the supervising lawyer; - (b) possesses the practical and analytic skills necessary to carry out the work delegated by the supervising lawyer; and - (c) carries out his or her work in a competent and ethical manner.
+- [1] A lawyer is responsible for any undertaking given or accepted and any trust condition accepted by a non-lawyer acting under his or her supervision. - [2] A lawyer should ensure that the non-lawyer is identified as such when communicating orally or in writing with clients, lawyers or public officials or with the public generally, whether within or outside the offices of the law firm of employment. - [3] In real estate transactions using a system for the electronic submission or registration of documents, a lawyer who approves the electronic registration of documents by a non-lawyer is responsible for the content of any document that contains the electronic signature of the non-lawyer. - 6.1-3.1 The limitations imposed by rule 6.1-3 do not apply when a non-lawyer is: - (a) a community advocate funded and designated by the Law Foundation; - (b) a student engaged in a legal advice program or clinical law program run by, associated with or housed by a law school in British Columbia; and - (c) with the approval of the Executive Committee, a person employed by or volunteering with a non-profit organization providing free legal services. - 6.1-3.2 A lawyer may employ as a paralegal a person who - (a) possesses adequate knowledge of substantive and procedural law relevant to the work delegated by the supervising lawyer; - (b) possesses the practical and analytic skills necessary to carry out the work delegated by the supervising lawyer; and - (c) carries out his or her work in a competent and ethical manner.

-A lawyer must not delegate work to a paralegal, nor may a lawyer hold a person out as a paralegal, unless the lawyer is satisfied that the person has sufficient knowledge, skill, training and experience and is of sufficiently good character to perform the tasks delegated by the lawyer in a competent and ethical manner.

-In arriving at this determination, lawyers should be guided by Appendix E.

-Lawyers are professionally and legally responsible for all work delegated to paralegals.
-Lawyers must ensure that the paralegal is adequately trained and supervised to carry out each function the paralegal performs, with due regard to the complexity and importance of the matter.

-- (3.3) Despite subrule (3), where a designated paralegal has the necessary skill and experience, a lawyer may permit the designated paralegal - (a) to give legal advice; or - (b) to represent clients before a court or tribunal, as permitted by the court or tribunal.
+- [1] A lawyer must not delegate work to a paralegal, nor may a lawyer hold a person out as a paralegal, unless the lawyer is satisfied that the person has sufficient knowledge, skill, training and experience and is of sufficiently good character to perform the tasks delegated by the lawyer in a competent and ethical manner. - [2] In arriving at this determination, lawyers should be guided by Appendix E. - [3] Lawyers are professionally and legally responsible for all work delegated to paralegals.
+Lawyers must ensure that the paralegal is adequately trained and supervised to carry out each function the paralegal performs, with due regard to the complexity and importance of the matter. - 6.1-3.3 Despite rule 6.1-3, where a designated paralegal has the necessary skill and experience, a lawyer may permit the designated paralegal - (a) to give legal advice; or - (b) to represent clients before a court or tribunal, as permitted by the court or tribunal.

-The Law Society Rules limit the number of designated paralegals performing the enhanced duties of giving legal advice and appearing in court or before a tribunal.
+[1] Law Society Rule 2-9.2 limits the number of designated paralegals performing the enhanced duties of giving legal advice and appearing in court or before a tribunal.

-Suspended or Disbarred Lawyers
+Suspended or disbarred lawyers